 If you mute the sound and turn off your computer, the sound will remain muted when you turn on your computer again.
-To turn on the sound, press F2 or F3.
+To turn on the sound, press F1, F2, or F3.

 - Decreases the speaker volume.

 - Increases the speaker volume.

 - Mutes or unmutes the microphones.
 When the microphones are muted, the indicator on the F4 key is on.

 - Darkens the display.

-- \\\\\ Brightens the display.
+- Brightens the display.

-- Switches the display output location between the computer display and the external monitor.
+- Estimate Switches the display output location between the computer display and an external monitor.

 - Enables or disables the wireless features.

 - For Windows 7: Opens Control Panel.
+For Windows 8.1: Opens the Settings charm. - For Windows 7: Opens Windows Search.
+For Windows 8.1: Opens the Search charm. - Wiews all the programs that you have opened. - For Windows 7: Opens Computer.
+For Windows 8.1: Views all the programs. - Fn+Spacebar: Controls the keyboard backlight.

+There are three modes for the keyboard backlight: Off, Low, and High.
+Press Fn+Spacebar to change the modes of the keyboard backlight.

-For Windows 8: Opens the Settings charm. - For Windows 7: Opens Windows Search.
-For Windows 8: Opens the Search charm. - Views all the programs that you have opened. - For Windows 7: Opens Computer.
-For Windows 8: Views all the programs. - Fn+B: Has the same function as the Break key on a conventional keyboard. - Fn+K: Has the same function as the ScrLK key on the conventional keyboard. - Fn+P: Has the same function as the Pause key on the conventional keyboard. - Fn+S: Has the same function as the SysRq key on the conventional keyboard.
+- Fn+B: Has the same function as the Break key on a conventional keyboard. - Fn+K: Has the same function as the ScrLK key on the conventional keyboard. - Fn+P: Has the same function as the Pause key on the conventional keyboard. - Fn+S: Has the same function as the SysRq key on the conventional keyboard. - Fn+4: Puts your computer into sleep mode.
+To return to normal operation, press the Fn key only.